IanMitchellOR-UAM/OmegaUp/README.md

-# 🌟 OmegaUp Solutions Repository 🌟
+# 🌟 OmegaUp Solutions 🌟

 Welcome to the **OmegaUp Solutions** repository!
 This collection features a variety of solutions to exercises from the OmegaUp platform, carefully crafted for personal reference and learning.